hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

 1. Get the ga4gh-ctk-cli.zip distribution from github (get latest ga4gh-ctk-cli.zip from https://github.com/wstidolph/ctk-core/releases)
 2. Unzip the file in the directory you want to run from.
 This creates a "lib" and a "target" directory.
-The target directory is empty (it will hold test-run results) while the lib directory holds tests and control files.
+The target directory is empty (it will hold test-run results, and unpacked test classes, support jars).
+The lib directory holds test classes, support jars and control files.

-The CTK is runnable now (assuming your target server is running at localhost:8000/v0.5.1/).
+The CTK is runnable now (assuming your target server is running at http://localhost:8000/v0.5.1/), either using java or using a bash wrapper script ('ctk').

+If you want to use java, try
+java -Dctg.tgt.urlRoot=http://localhost:8000/v0.5.1/ -jar ctk-testpack-v0.5.1-SNAPSHOT.jar

+(replace with your target server URL, of course).

+If you are on a bash command line, start with 'ctk -h'.

 The CTK is controlled by properties - environment, system, or command-line settings all control properties which the CTK observes.
-If you are on a bash command line, there's a bash script 'ctk' you can run (start with 'ctk -h') which will help you set a couple important properties.

-But, let's take a look at running the CTK as a java jar file (in case you're *NOT* on a bash command line) by setting the most important property, the location of your target server (controlled by internal property "ctk.tgt.urlRoot").

-We'll assume your target server is at localhost:8000/v0.5.1/ so we run

-java -jar ctk-testpack-v0.5.1-SNAPSHOT.jat --ctg.tgt.urlRoot=http://localhost:8000/v0.5.1/

-and if your target server is OK you should see one line of output:
+and if your target server is OK you should see output such as:

+NOTE -- CHANGING BELOW HERE DUE TO MOVE TO ANT RUNNER, DETAILS ARE VERY SUSPECT!

  [TESTLOG] 0 failed, 12 passed, 8 skipped, 1397 ms

+ tests:
+     [mkdir] Created dir: C:\temp\ctk\target\test-classes
+     [unjar] Expanding: C:\temp\ctk\lib\cts-java-0.5.1-SNAPSHOT-tests.jar into C:\temp\ctk\target\test-classes
+     [unjar] Expanding: C:\temp\ctk\ctk-testpack-0.5.1-SNAPSHOT.jar into C:\temp\ctk\target\test-classes
+     [junit] Running org.ga4gh.cts.api.reads.ReadGroupSetsSearchIT
+     [junit] Tests run: 3, Failures: 0, Errors: 0, Skipped: 3, Time elapsed: 0.018 sec
+ ...

+ reports:
+     [mkdir] Created dir: C:\temp\ctk\target\report ...

+ The first thing to note is that your test results are available in the target\report tree; there's txt, xml, and even html reports available there.

-This show the property being passed in directly to the CTK using command line "--<name>=<val>" - you can do this for almost any property.
-The exception is items which are controlled during static initialization, like logging.
-So, for logging control you need to edit a file the CTK will load early just for this purpose, "lib/log4j2.xml"
+The next thing to note is the property being passed in directly to the CTK using command line "--<name>=<val>".
+You can do this for almost any property; the exception is items which are controlled during static initialization, like logging.
+So, for logging control you will need to edit a file the CTK will load early just for this purpose, "lib/log4j2.xml"

 The CTK has normal java class-oriented logging, but it also has a couple logs just for test results.